actum/accessibility/README.md

 When adding new WCAG Documents criterion, make sure to create links to it on all relevant places (there is no automation for now):
 - [WCAG Documents intro page](./docs/wcag-documents/intro.mdx)
-- [Glossary of Terms](./docs/wcag-documents/glossary-of-terms.mdx) if any terms are used on the page (only link the first occurance)
+- [Glossary of Terms](./docs/wcag-documents/glossary-of-terms.mdx) if any terms are used on the page (only link the first occurence)
 - Principles, such as [Perceivable](./docs/wcag-documents/1-perceivable/1-perceivable.mdx)
 - Guidelines, such as [Text Alternatives](./docs/wcag-documents/1-perceivable/1.1-text-alternatives/1.1-text-alternatives.mdx)